 3. The exec team and the respective heads agree on the final list of the annual focus areas.

-If you want to explore this in detail, explore JAPM’s Fundamental of Product Management.
+If you want to explore this in detail, explore JAPM’s Fundamentals of Product Management

 Step 3: Break-down Focus Areas into Initiatives